Table of Contents

 "A brand for a company is like a reputation for a person.
 You earn reputation by trying to do hard things well." – Jeff Bezos

-Now that we've established the power and business-enhancing potential of helpdesk metrics, it's time to explore some real-life service desk KPI examples.
-These are the metrics you need to track for the best possible customer data management and service-driven business performance.
+Now that we've established the power and business-enhancing potential of these metrics, it's time to explore some real-life examples.
+These are the help desk KPIs you need to track for the best possible customer data management and service-driven business performance.

 1. Tickets by status

-The first of our service desk KPI examples, tickets by status, is a must-track metric as it offers a clearcut insight into the number of support tickets your business receives as well as the corresponding ticket status.
+A must-have metric in our service desk KPI examples, tickets by status offers a clear-cut insight into the number of support tickets your business receives as well as the corresponding ticket status.

-By monitoring your customer service inquiry ticket statuses (new, open, pending, on-hold, solved, closed) on a regular basis, you’ll be able to track the overall performance and responsiveness of your customer service operations, giving you the opportunity to make vital improvements while offering the kind of internal support that will significantly boost your consumer satisfaction levels.
-This is a service desk KPI that will improve your business on a consistent basis.
+By monitoring your customer inquiry ticket statuses (new, open, pending, on-hold, solved, closed) on a regular basis, you’ll be able to track the overall performance and responsiveness of your customer service operations, giving you the opportunity to make vital improvements while offering the kind of internal assistance that will significantly boost your consumer satisfaction levels.

 2. First response time

-Your first response time (FRT) is an essential KPI for service desk as it measures the average time between the receipt of a consumer inquiry to the initial communication made by a customer representative.
+Your first response time (FRT) is essential as it measures the mean time between the receipt of a consumer inquiry to the initial communication made by an agent.

-This helpdesk template has a significant impact on customer satisfaction and loyalty, so keeping your FRT as low as possible should be one of your business’s main consumer-facing priorities.
-This service desk KPI will help you keep a visual log of your FRT over time, presenting a prime opportunity to consistently enhance your support strategy.
+This help desk template has a significant impact on satisfaction and loyalty, so keeping your FRT as low as possible should be one of your business’s main consumer-facing priorities.
+This indicator will help you keep a visual log of your FRT over time, presenting a prime opportunity to consistently enhance your support strategy.

-Disengaged team members cost US-based companies alone up to $550 billion a year.
-As mentioned earlier, supporting, engaging, and motivating your employees is integral to the ongoing customer service success of your organization.
+Disengaged team members cost companies worldwide up to $8.8 trillion in lost productivity.
+As mentioned earlier, supporting, engaging, and motivating your employees is integral to your organization’s ongoing service success.

-Presented in a leaderboard format, the top performing agents KPI offers a swift snapshot of the performance of individual members of your customer support team, allowing you to celebrate positive achievements, help those that need extra training, and as a result – make your customer service department the best it can possibly be.
+Presented in a leaderboard format, the top-performing agents' indicator offers a swift snapshot of the performance of individual members of your customer support team, allowing you to celebrate positive achievements, help those who need extra training, and as a result – make your service department the best it can possibly be.